jezzsantos/saastack/docs/design-principles/0150-all-use-cases.md

 #### Machines

-1. Register a new machine
+1. Register a new machine (anonymously or by authenticated user)

 #### Password Credentials

 1. Authenticate the current user (with a password)
-2. Register a new person (with a password, and optional invitation)
+2. Register a new person (with a password and with optional invitation)
 3. Confirm registration of a person (from email)

 #### Single-Sign On